| Regional Foods | Cooking Articles

 sauces are readily available in Asian markets and the Asian section of most supermarkets.

 Spring Rolls Recipe - Summer Rolls Recipe

 Yields: Appetizer - Serve 1 or 2 halves per person.
 Main Course - Serve at least 6 halves per person.

 (Bean thread noodles)*

 1 tablespoon seasoned rice vinegar

-Red or Boston lettuce leaves, leaves separated, rinsed and dried (tough ribs discarded)
+Red or Boston lettuce leaves (leaves separated, rinsed, dried,

 mint leaves, washed, dried, and coarsely chopped